mlni/clj-build-monitor/README.md

 compiler: `lein with-profile dev cljsbuild auto`.

 Then point your browser at `http://localhost:3000/` and your editor at the source files and hack away.

+If you're tweaking the UI code or design then it can be helpful to add a service with type 'dummy' to generate dummy data with all possible build states.